volard/os-knowledge-base/Active Directory.md

 Uses [[LDAP]]

-AD is not easily extended to the cloud-first era of IT where apps and users often reside outside the enterprise network, so users in nowadays usually access a variety of SaaS, [[IaaS]] things
+AD is not easily extended to the cloud-first era of IT where apps and users often reside outside the enterprise [[network]], so users in nowadays usually access a variety of SaaS, [[IaaS]] things